Easy Redis pipelines

 Pain-Free redis pipelining in python.

-For more general information about redis pipelining, see the official redis documentation.
+For more general information about redis pipelining, see the

 Use RedPipe to build pipelined redis calls in a modular reusable way.
 Rewrite your existing application calls via redis-py into efficient batches with only minimal changes.